AuReMe/esmecata/test/README.md

 This folder contains several files:

+- `test_*.py`: scripts testing esmecata code.
+- `test_data` subfolder containing:
   - `buchnera_workflow.tsv`: the test data file (that can be given as input to esmecata) used in most tests.
 It contains a taxonomic affiliation associated with the species `Buchnera aphidicola` (a symbiont of the pea aphid with a reduced genome, very useful to limit the time taken by the tests).
   - `Example.tsv`: another example of input file for esmecata.
-- `test_*.py`: scripts testing esmecata code.
   - `annotation_input`: input folder for test on esmecata annotation part.
   - `clustering_input`: input folder for test on esmecata clustering part.
   - `annotation_expected`: eggnog-mapper predictions on test data for mocking the call to eggnog-mapper.
+  - `annotation_output`: simulated output of `esmecata annotation` for `esmecata_gseapy`.
   - `buchnera_database.zip`: precomputed database of esmecata for `Buchnera aphidicola` (used in `esmecata precomputed`).
   - `uniprot_sprot.txt`: Swissprot annotation file for proteins of `Buchnera aphidicola` (used in `annotation_uniprot` with parameter `-annotation-files`).
   - `uniprot_trembl.txt`: TrEMBL annotation file for proteins of `Buchnera aphidicola` (used in `annotation_uniprot` with parameter `-annotation-files`).
+  - `taxa_list.tsv`: a tabulated file containing modules with several taxa for `esmecata_gseapy`.

 ## Usage